Effective Date: March 29, 2019

 2.2.1 The Deputy Administrator, or the designated senior official within the Office of the Administrator:

 a.
 Serves as the Agency-level Directives Resolution Official (DRO) to resolve impasses, such as nonconcurrences and other issues that cannot be resolved at the organizational level.

 b.
 Concurs on all NPDs and NPRs prior to publication.

-The AA for Mission Support has overall responsibility for the NASA Directives System.
+The Chief of Staff has overall responsibility for the NASA Directives System.

-2.6.1 The Director for Mission Support Operations, or designee, implements and maintains the NASA Directives System and establishes and enforces the policies and requirements in NPD 1400.1 and this NPR.
-The DAA for Mission Support, or designee:
+2.5.1 The Director, Office of the Executive Secretariat, or designee, implements and maintains the NASA Directives System and establishes and enforces the policies and requirements in NPD 1400.1 and this NPR.
+The Director, Office of the Executive Secretariat, or designee:

 a.
 Verifies compliance with the requirements contained in this NPR by:

 (1) Monitoring the processing of each Agency-level directive through NODIS and the subsequent signature process to ensure that all process steps and requirements of this NPR are completed correctly by the process participants.
 See Verification Matrix Table C-1 in Appendix C.

 (2) Reviewing each Agency-level directive prior to the NODIS review to confirm that content and structure requirements are met and the corresponding signature package to verify completeness before submitting it for approval.
 See Verification Matrix Tables C-1, C-2, and C-3 in Appendix C.

 b.
 Maintains document control for Agency-level directives through maintenance of the NODIS library, the NODIS database, and signed approval packages.